bridgetdono/AMS595/README.md

-# AMS595 - Bridget Donohue
+# AMS595 Project 3
-This repository contains MATLAB projects for AMS 595.
+This repository contains solutions to Python Assignment 1 for AMS 595.